 The NCI Serology Program Clinical Translational Serology Task Force is bringing together various government organizations, academic groups, and industry partners to provide relevant tools and information related to serology testing to help decision makers manage the current and future status of the SARS-CoV-2 pandemic.

 NCI is conducting a large clinical cohort study of people with cancer who have COVID-19 that involves all of NCI’s clinical trials programs, including NCI’s National Clinical Trials Network and the NCI Community Oncology Research Program.

 The study aims to enroll more than 2,000 patients of all ages and collect comprehensive documentation—such as their cancer type, the treatments they receive, and their symptoms—and follow them for an extended period to better understand SARS-CoV-2’s effect on people with cancer.

 Genomic Studies of COVID-19 Outcomes

-Researchers in NCI's Division of Cancer Epidemiology and Genetics are involved in a series of studies of samples to try to identify genetic variants that are associated with outcomes from COVID-19.
+Researchers in NCI's Division of Cancer Epidemiology and Genetics are involved in a series of studies to identify genetic variants that are associated with outcomes from COVID-19.